run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 ## Label the NVIDIA Run:ai Control Plane Nodes

-Label the nodes using CMSH:
+Label the nodes using CMSH.
+For example:

 ```
 cmsh